 Franz jointed the company after an apprenticeship and was awarded his first management position at 31.
 Almost at the same time, Franz was blessed with fatherhood and would love to spend more time with his new addition.
 He can’t go down to 60% due to his leadership position.
 By the time he’s 45, his children will be in school and he’ll be ready to work for another 20 years.

 Here at HR Campus, we believe that phased retirement is no longer the best option for the new generation.
 The model doesn’t offer enough flexibility for busy, active types or for families to optimally balance work and private life.
 Phased retirement plots career peaks at age 45.
 If employees are forced into phased retirement, they are being told that they have reduced in worth.

 So why not a flexible sinus career?
 We don’t want a triangle with a peak in the middle, rather several different ups and downs that let employees balance work and home life.
 We believe that this approach allows companies to profit from motivated employees that can also be more productive thanks to their increased wellbeing: Happy Employee, Happy Company.

 In 20 years, Franz will want to do further training again to be up to date.
 He will bring in new ideas and be able to lead a team even better with the life experience he has gained.
 He also has a strong understanding for young employees.
 After all, he also has children their age.

 In 20 years, Annika will have so much professional experience that you can hand over a project to her from the first day of work.
 You can be sure that she will manage and execute it to your complete satisfaction.
 Thanks to her travels, she remains flexible and still comes to the office motivated and with new ideas at the age of 50.

-Anja Buser consciously decided against a classic career and is convinced that there are many other employees who don't want to go higher, faster and further.
-As an HR strategies consultant, she advises businesses on the design and implementation of contemporary career paths.
+Anja Buser has consciously decided against a classic career and is convinced that there are many other employees who do not always want to go higher, faster, further.
+As an HR Strategies consultant, she advises companies on the design and implementation of contemporary career models.